 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera) (Step: __)
+Marco Bardenbacher: ____ It is crucial to carefully select organoids with comparable size and a round configuration for this experiment.
+Ensure to select the z-axis so that you image the central lumen.
+(Step: 3.5.1)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera